 Elizabeth Heineman, Department of History, University of Iowa

-Laurie Marhoefer is an assistant professor in the Department of History at Syracuse University.
+Laurie Marhoefer is an associate professor in the Department of History at the University of Washington.

 Table of contents

 Introduction: The Opening Night of the Institute for Sexual Science, July 1919